sametz/chem-coding/guides/choosing_a_language.md

 Most of this guide will be for people that already have some idea of what they want to do with their new coding superpowers.
-However, maybe you just think coding sounds useful, intellectually stimulating, or fun.
+However, maybe you just think coding sounds generally useful, interesting, or fun.
 If that is the case,
 the author's *opinionated* answer is: